-SA Objective 13: This site falls wholly within the Carr Hall Conservation Area and is the last vestige of the vistas once open to the larger late Victorian mill mangers and business owners' houses located above it.
-This open vista has been encroached on by the second phase extension of the Lomeshaye Industrial Estate, but the remnants of open countryside that remain include this field and the one below which act as a natural buffer zone between Barrowford and the Lomeshaye extension.
-The development of this site would have a significant adverse effect on the setting and amenity of the Carr Hall Conservation Area and in particular the larger better-appointed terraces and mews houses.
+SA Objective 13: This site falls wholly within the Carr Hall Conservation Area and contains the last vestige of the vistas once open to the larger late Victorian mill managers' and business owners' houses located above it.
+This open vista has been encroached on by the second phase extension of the Lomeshaye Industrial Estate, but the remnants of open countryside that remain include this field and the one below, which act as a natural buffer zone between Barrowford and the Lomeshaye extension.
+To quote the Conservation Area Appraisal: "The two open fields to the South West of Carr Hall Road allow the opportunity for wide-reaching views out of the Conservation Area, across Edge End, Lomeshaye, Brierfield and beyond to the hills above Burnley the mature trees of the Carr Hall estate also frame the views."

+The development of this site would therefore have a significant adverse effect on the setting and amenity of the Carr Hall Conservation Area and in particular the larger better-appointed terraces and mews houses.

 SA Objective 14: The recent independent appraisal of the Green Belt rejected Pendle Borough Council's suggestion that this piece of land should be removed from the Green Belt and confirmed that the site still meets the Green Belt criteria.
+It separates rural-edge Carr Hall from the Lomeshaye Industrial Estate.
+Development here would see these two distinct areas merge.

-Together with the adverse effect any development would have on the Carr Hall Conservation Area and the constraints of existing TPOs reducing the developable area this decision clearly indicates there is no justification for including this site as a housing land site in the Local Plan.
+Together with the adverse effect any development would have on the Carr Hall Conservation Area, as outlined above, and the constraints of existing Tree Preservation Orders reducing the developable area, the decision for this land to remain Green Belt clearly indicates there is no justification for including this site as a housing land site in the Local Plan.

-P123 Land North of East Stone Edge Barnoldswick Road page 254:
+Appendix 5: Sustainability Appraisal of Preferred Housing Sites and Reasonable Alternatives: Site P123 Land North of East Stone Edge Barnoldswick Road page 254: